jimmy18dev/jenkins2-docker-compose/README.md

 # Jenkins 2 With Docker
-Learning :: How to install/config the Continuous Integration Server with Jenkins on Docker
+<b>Learning</b> How to install/config the Continuous Integration Server with Jenkins on Docker

 * Jenkins master
 * Jenkins data to keep all configuration such as plugins and jobs of Jenkins